canjs/canjs/guides/getting-started-tutorial/loading-states.md

 ```

 The first line will let us make a `GET` request to `/api/restaurants` to
 fetch the list of restaurants.
-The second line is for returning data for
+The second line will return data for
-a specific restaurant; normally this would be dynamic depending on which
+a specific restaurant.
+Normally, this would be dynamic, depending on which
-restaurant we want info for, but for the sake of simplicity, we’re
+restaurant we want info for.
+For simplicity, however, we’re
 responding with the same fixture data regardless of which restaurant is
 requested.